Skip to Content

 AzureTenant

-Identifies the Microsoft Dynamics 365 tenant being used to access data, either by name (for example, contoso.omnicrosoft.com) or ID.
-(Conditional).
+Identifies the Microsoft Dynamics 365 tenant being used to access data.
+Accepts either the tenant's domain name (for example, contoso.onmicrosoft.com) or its directory (tenant) ID.

 Data Type